LizzyonGit/sotis-lifecoach/README.md

 #### Logos and images

+The logo with a cat and a book is from Canva.com, from which I removed the text.
+In www3.lunapic.com I created a transparent background and changed the color to create a logo for the navbar in #55CBD2 and as a favicon in #173753.
+To create the favicon files, I used favicon.io.

 All used images are my own.
-I have not created any logos.

 ## Features